AEROMORPH TEAM

 Dylan Hampton

-I am Dylan Hampton, a senior undergraduate student in Mechanical Engineering.
-I’m currently working on two projects under Dr. Gustavsson; one is researching the vibration patterns of thin metal panels caused by oblique shocks and the other is attempting to simulate the turbulence state of space nebulas in a wind tunnel for astrophysics research.
-After completing my degree I will be working in the aerospace industry as well as being an Engineer Officer in the Army Reserves.
+Dylan Hampton is a senior undergraduate student in Mechanical and Aerospace Engineering who is working on two projects under Dr. Gustavsson; one is researching the vibration patterns of thin metal panels caused by oblique shocks and the other is attempting to simulate the turbulence state of space nebulas in a wind tunnel for astrophysics research.
+After completing his degree he plans to work in the aerospace industry as well as being an Engineer Officer in the Army Reserves.

 Jonas Gustavsson